formatech/materials/task-01.md

  ```

  ## Bonus
-Use a web api to fetch the quotes instead of using the local database
+Use the web api to fetch quotes instead of using the local database
 https://talaikis.com/api/quotes/random/